 For example, complex or inaccessible application portals can be difficult to navigate for individuals with a disability.
 Consider how you might reduce barriers to accommodate applicants with a disability or applicants for whom English is a second language.
 Some strategies you can use to remove or reduce potential barriers for applicants:

 - Do not request unnecessary information or materials. - Reduce complexity of the application process where possible, for example use single page job application portals or invite applicants to submit their application by email. - Offer reasonable adjustments to the application process upon request. - Invite candidates to get in touch with the job listing contact if they have any questions relating to the role.
+Think broadly about transferable skills and the abilities of people to apply skills learned from other contexts.

 - Finally, if you are using a job portal, ensure it is accessible for people with a disability.
-You can self-check the accessibility of your website or job portal using: - -The WebAIM colour contrast checker33 and alternative text checker.34 - Using the AccessibilityOz Factsheets.35 - Where possible, use Microsoft Word rather than PDF format for attached files to ensure accessibility for people who use screen reader technology.36
+You can self-check the accessibility of your website or job portal using:

+- The WebAIM colour contrast checker33 and alternative text checker.34

+- Using the AccessibilityOz

+Factsheets.35

+- Where possible, use Microsoft

+Word rather than PDF format

+for attached files to ensure

+accessibility for people who use

+screen reader technology.36